 Suicidal behaviour can be learned through the media.
-Media guidelines supporting the responsible reporting of suicide by the media can reduce suicide rates, and in providing safe, quality media coverage, improve awareness and help seeking.
+Media guidelines supporting the responsible reporting of suicide by the media can reduce suicide rates23, and in providing safe, quality media coverage, improve awareness and help seeking.
 Australia leads the world in application of the evidence around media and suicide yet there can be a misunderstanding and 'fear' of media guidelines.

 What is said (or not said) about suicide is important.
 The community needs to drive the conversation about what is working locally, what people can do to help and where more attention is required.
-We are supporting local organisations to take a more proactive and coordinated approach to engaging with the media and managing this conversation.
+We are supporting local organisations to take a more proactive and coordinated approach to engaging with the media and managing this conversation24.

-- Representations of suicide in the media can be sensationalised and unsafe leading to copycat behaviour - The graphic nature of news can be traumatising and cause fear and anxiety. - Suicide is frequently sensationalised and/or stigmatised in the media. - People with a lived experience of suicide are often not empowered or provided with opportunities to become agents of system change or to share messages of hope and recovery with others - Suicide prevention activities and campaigns could be better coordinated to maximise impact.
+- "Representations of suicide in the media can be sensationalised and unsafe leading to copycat behaviour." - "The graphic nature of news can be traumatising and cause fear and anxiety." - "Suicide is frequently sensationalised and/or stigmatised in the media." - "People with a lived experience of suicide are often not empowered or provided with opportunities to become agents of system change or to share messages of hope and recovery with others." - "Suicide prevention activities and campaigns could be better coordinated to maximise impact."

-8 8.
-Encouraging safe and purposeful media reporting Outcome What do we want to achieve?
+eouraging 5 afe and purposeful medi ❖Indicates JRP priority action Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority 8.1 The Gold Coast region has shared leadership and commitment to clear, consistent and safe messaging 8.1.1 Develop a regional communication strategy for portrayal of suicide events in the region and connecting people to supports. ❖ • TBD ST TBD 4 a to a around the topic of suicide and suicide prevention.
+Priority 8.1 The Gold Coast region has shared leadership and commitment to clear, 8.1.1 Develop a regional communication strategy for portrayal of suicide events in the region and connecting people to supports.
+To be determined by lead ST Express interest mentalhealthaod@gcphn.com.au 4 consistent and safe messaging around the topic of suicide and suicide prevention.
 8.1.2 Hold an annual event for local services, organisations, business, community groups etc to sign the National Communications Charter.
-Attendance Number of new organisations signing up ST Annual/Bian nual GCPHN/GCHHS and local media 1 8.1.3 Promote awareness of Mindframe guidelines and training and SANE stigma watch. ❖ No of events or publications where training/collateral was promoted ST Annually/Bia nnually?
-TBD 2 8.1.4 Provide Mindframe media plus training to local media outlets and service providers. ❖ • TBD MT TBD 4 8.1.5 Explore what can be done locally to contain social media • TBD Explore partnership with headspace in schools.
-1
+AttendanceNumber of new organisations signing up ST Annual/ Biannual GCPHN/Gold Coast Health and local media 1 8.1.3 Promote awareness of Mindframe guidelines and training and SANE stigma watch. • Number of events or publications where training/collateral was promoted ST Express interest mentalhealthaod@gcphn.com.au 2 8.1.4 Provide Mindframe media plus training to local media outlets and service providers. • To be determined by lead Express interest mentalhealthaod@ gcphn.com.au 4